 There are plenty of reasons you may want to plug your guitar into a speaker.
 You may find yourself having to play out of unpredictable sound systems semi-frequently, so it is good to be prepared with several ways to plug your acoustic into speakers.

 If you’d like to downsize the number of cables you carry around, you may want to consider purchasing an amplifier for acoustic guitars.
-These can be as cheap as $100 and can help your amplified acoustic sound much more natural than speakers or an electric guitar amp.
+These can be as cheap as $100 and can help your amplified acoustic sound much more natural than speakers or an electric guitar amp (here’s how to have a quiet acoustic guitar with a more natural sound).
 The Coolmusic AC20 20Watt Bluetooth Guitar Amplifier is only 16 pounds (7 kilograms) and can connect to various sound systems.

 It’s always best to be prepared, though, so even if you own an acoustic guitar amp, you may want to go ahead and purchase an adapter anyway.

 If you want to amplify your acoustic guitar’s sound out of a regular set of speakers, you can do so as long as you can plug your acoustic in and have the right adapter.
 If your acoustic doesn’t have a pickup, you don’t have a microphone, or you don’t have an adapter, you should make sure to get these things before trying to connect the guitar.